CMS-Physical-Oceanography/waveIMG/README.md

       - [x] extract relevant variables/values from `getCameraParams.m` and `getOCMparams.m`
       - [ ] \(do this later) add an option for user to point to manually input values, direct to a .mat file with values.
       - [x] read in a video frame
+      - [ ] get the time string from the video file or the time file to get "z_tide"
       - [x] rectify the frame to user defined (x,y) grid,
             - editable fields for min/max of (x,y), and spacing (dx,dy)
 	    - make default values the same as those used in `rectify_vd.m`